Quick answer

 Impact on Couples and Estates

 The impact of these potential changes on couples and their estates could be significant.
-For instance, adjustments to the nil-rate band could affect how much can be passed on tax-free, while changes to transfer rules could alter the strategies couples use to minimize their inheritance tax liability.
+For instance, adjustments to the nil-rate band could affect how much can be passed on outside the scope of IHT, while changes to transfer rules could alter the strategies couples use to minimize their inheritance tax liability.

 By staying informed about these developments, couples can adapt their tax planning strategies to ensure they are making the most of available reliefs and allowances, ultimately protecting more of their estate for their loved ones.